-Fair value through profit or loss: This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of selling or repurchasing it in the near term.
+Fair value through profit or loss: This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of selling or repurchasing them in the near term.
 They are carried in the statement of financial position at fair value with changes in fair value recognized through profit or loss.

-Other financial liabilities: This category includes accounts payable and accrued liabilities, all of which are recognized at amortized cost.
+Amortized cost: This category includes accounts payable and accrued liabilities, all of which are recognized at amortized cost.